-Because the Conference is a very small agency, it has entered into an agreement with the General Services Administration (GSA) for EEO services, including, but not limited to, counseling and Alternative Dispute Resolution (ADR) services.
-EEO counselors are available by contacting GSA's EEO Office at their centralized intake hotline and mailbox.
+Since ACUS is a very small agency, it has entered into an agreement with the General Services Administration (GSA) for EEO services, including, but not limited to, counseling and Alternative Dispute Resolution (ADR) services.
+EEO counselors are available by contacting GSA's EEO Office at their centralized intake hotline and mailbox at 202-501-0767 and eeo@gsa.gov.

-Email: eeo@gsa.gov.
-Telephone: 202-501-0767.
 You may also file a written complaint of discrimination with that office.